Ilaiwi/effective-javascript/PITCHME.md

 # Javascript @ Yamsafer

 More than half the developers @ Yamsafer use Javascript.
-It is used by:
-1. Front-End developers
+- Frontenders (6 developers)
-2. Backenders
+- Backenders (5 developers)
-3. QA Team
+- QA Team (5 developers)

 ---